 Since 1967, the Freedom of Information Act (FOIA) has provided the public the right to request access to records from any federal agency.
 It is often described as the law that keeps citizens in the know about their government.
 Federal agencies are required to disclose any information requested under the FOIA unless it falls under one of nine exemptions which protect interests such as personal privacy, national security, and law enforcement.

 The FOIA also requires agencies to proactively post online certain categories of information, including frequently requested records.
 As Congress, the President, and the Supreme Court have all recognized, the FOIA is a vital part of our democracy.

-President Obama and Attorney General Holder have directed agencies to apply a presumption of openness in responding to FOIA requests.
-Attorney General Holder emphasized that the President has called on agencies to work in a spirit of cooperation with FOIA requesters.
+President Obama and the Department of Justice have directed agencies to apply a presumption of openness in responding to FOIA requests.
+The Department of Justice, in its 2009 FOIA Guidelines, emphasized that the President has called on agencies to work in a spirit of cooperation with FOIA requesters.
 The Office of Information Policy at the Department of Justice oversees agency compliance with these directives and encourages all agencies to fully comply with both the letter and the spirit of the FOIA.